hapijs/hapi/API.md

           the extension is only added to routes defined by the current plugin.
 Not allowed when configuring route-level extensions, or when adding server extensions.
 Defaults to `'server'` which applies to any route added to the server the extension is added to.

+        - `timeout` - number of milliseconds to wait for the `method` to complete before returning a timeout error.
+Defaults to no timeout.

 Return value: none.